Buying a Used Hummer and What to Look For. Gas vs. Diesel

 Make sure the paperwork is in order.
 You want a clean title and check for liens.
 Check with Carfax to see if there is anything wrong with the title or mileage.
 This will tell you if the car has a salvage title or if the claimed mileage doesn't agree with mileage reported to Carfax.

 Does the truck have aftermarket wheels or oversized tires?
 There are only two brands of wheels that have the correct offset and weight capacity for a Hummer H1.
-AMG factory wheels and GT/ Cepek Wheels.
+AMG factory wheels (made by Hutchenson) and GT/ Cepek Wheels.
 Incorrect wheels can be dangerous because they change the steering geometry and alignment which causes stress on the suspension that can lead to premature wear and failure of critical parts.
 Don't forget that a Hummer weighs 7 to 8000 lbs.
+Wheels with lesser backset stick out beyond the body causing road dirt to be thrown all over the side of the truck.
 If I see a truck with aftermarket non Hummer wheels I immediately discount it by 5000.00 which is what it costs to put a new set of wheels and tires on the truck.

 The other problem with aftermarket wheels is that they don't support the cti system the right way.
 They usually don't have the correct fittings at the rim for the air line.
 I always look to see if the cti system is maintained and all there.
 I've seen a number of owners abandon the system because the pump has gone bad.
 A new pump can cost well over 1000.00.

 If the truck has 16.5" wheels available tires are scarce.
+Pretty much the only tires you can get in 16.5 are the Interco Super Swamper type tires and the noisy absolutly terrible military MT's.
 Goodyear doesn't make 16.5" or 17" GSA's anymore and MT/R's are only available in 17's.
 17" Tire availability is what drove many owners to the GT Cepek wheels (This is how I originally got into the wheel business) and AMG to all 17" wheels.
 If you are using 16.5" wheels you better make sure you have a spare because you will never find a 16.5" Hummer tire in stock.

 Check for body damage.
 Take a look at the undercarriage and see if it is bent up and touching the exhaust.
 This happens frequently when you off road.
 Look at the rocker panels and see how bad they are scarred up.
+The rockers oftern get bent up at the front edge.
 Check the body for rust at seams in the roof and where the wagon body meets the lower body.
 It is normal to see rust where the aluminum body meets the steel roof.
+There often is corrosion in the aluminum around the marker lights.
 Pull the carpet up over the wheel wells on a wagon and look for rust on the inner seam.
 The Hummer doors and wagon top are steel, not aluminum.
 Look for bubbling paint around the tail lights.
 Look for paint over spray which would indicate body work.
 Look for cracked or broken glass or plastic parts.

 If the truck has a soft top check it's condition.
 Is it the original top?
 Make sure it has an original factory top.
 Look for fading, cracks or tears.
 Is the rear window scratched or marred?